alexs2112/University-Notes/ARKY325/09 - Ancient Egypt Early Dynasty, 2nd Intermediate.md

  - Khufu builds Great Pyramid on Giza plateau (near Cairo)
 	 - Smooth sided pyramids with limestone blocks with paved causeways linked to mortuary temples
  - Khafre builds the middle pyramid with the Sphinx guarding his mortuary temple
- - Monkaure builds the last and smallest pyramid using red granite
+ - Menkaure builds the last and smallest pyramid using red granite
 	 - Quality over quantity?
 **Sphinx: First Monumental Sculpture**:
  - Carved from the bedrock of the plateau, also the quarry for the pyramids